On Jensen-type inequalities for nonsmooth radial scattering solutions of a loglog energy-supercritical Schrodinger equation: Introduction

 with $b_{n}$ such that

 \end{prop} The proof of this proposition is given in Section \ref{Sec:Boundlong}.
 We aim at establishing bounds of norms of the solution that do not depend on time at a higher regularity (i.e $\tilde{H}^{k}$) than the energy (i.e $\dot{H}^{1}$) on an arbitrarily long-time interval.
 To this end we proceed in two steps (see e.g \cite{triroyschrod,triroywave}).
 First we establish a Strichartz-type estimate on an arbitrarily long-time interval that depends on an \textit{a priori} bound of these norms: see Section \ref{Sec:Boundlong}.
 Then we find an \textit{a posteriori} bound by combining this estimate with a local induction on time of the Strichartz estimates: see Section \ref{Sec:Thmmain}.
 In the first step, we use the techniques of concentration to establish the Strichartz-type estimate by modifying closely an argument in \cite{taorad}.
 Roughly speaking, we divide the long-time interval into subintervals where the Strichartz-type norm is small but not so small.
 Our goal then boils down to find an explicit bound of the number of subintervals by using local estimates ont these subintervals and a Morawetz-type inequality.
 A key element in the process of establishing this bound is to use the slow increase of the function $g$ by making the estimates involving the expressions where $g$ appears depend on $g$ evaluated at the \textit{a priori} bound, and not only on the \textit{a priori} bound.
 The function $g$ appears whenever one has to control the nonlinearity on these subintervals.
-The nonlinearity is controlled by using a fractional Leibnitz rule and the smallness of the Strichartz-type norm on these subintervals.
+The nonlinearity is controlled by using a fractional Leibniz rule and the smallness of the Strichartz-type norm on these subintervals.
 In \cite{triroyschrod}, we used extensively the boundedness of the solutions (in other words the Sobolev embedding $\| f \|_{L^{\infty}} \lesssim \| f \|_{\tilde{H}^{k}}$), using to our advantage $k > \frac{n}{2}$ for $n \in \{3,4\}$, in order to derive estimates that depend on $g$ evaluated at the \textit{a priori} bound.
-In this paper, in order to deal with unbounded solutions, we prove some inequalities (the so-called Jensen-type inequalities) that are substitutes for the Sobolev embedding and we implement them in order to prove estimates that satisfy the same property as that stated above.\\ We also use this opportunity to revisit the asymptotic behavior of radial $\tilde{H}^{k}-$ solutions of (\ref{Eqn:BarelySchrod}) for $k > \frac{n}{2}$ and $n \in \{3,4\}$.
-We prove global well-posedness and scattering of radial $\tilde{H}^{k}-$ solutions of (\ref{Eqn:BarelySchrod}) for a larger range of $\gamma$ s than in \cite{triroyschrod} by optimizing the algorithm and the value of the parameters (such as the value of $\bar{Q}$ and $\bar{R}$) in Proposition \ref{prop:BoundLong} and its proof. \\ \\ \textbf{Acknowledgments}: The author would like to thank Nobu Kishimoto for discussions related to this problem.
-The author is supported by a JSPS Kakenhi grant no. 15K17570.
+In this paper, in order to deal with nonsmooth solutions, we prove some inequalities (the so-called Jensen-type inequalities) that are substitutes for the Sobolev embedding and we implement them in order to prove estimates that satisfy the same property as that stated above.\\ We also use this opportunity to revisit the asymptotic behavior of radial $\tilde{H}^{k}-$ solutions of (\ref{Eqn:BarelySchrod}) for $k > \frac{n}{2}$ and $n \in \{3,4\}$.
+We prove global well-posedness and scattering of radial $\tilde{H}^{k}-$ solutions of (\ref{Eqn:BarelySchrod}) for a larger range of $\gamma$ s than in \cite{triroyschrod} by optimizing the algorithm and the value of the parameters (such as the value of $\bar{Q}$ and $\bar{R}$) in Proposition \ref{prop:BoundLong} and its proof.